CapsAdmin/NattLua/README.md

 ## Literal

 Something of which nothing can be a subset of, except itself.
 It is similar to an atom or unit.
+This is also called a narrow type.

 ## `"runtime"` / `"typesystem"`

 The analyzer will analyze code in these two different contexts.
 Locals and environment variables are stored in separate scopes and code behaves a little bit different in each environment.
-They are like 2 different worlds where the typesystem watches and tells you about how the runtime beahves.
+They are like 2 different worlds where the typesystem watches and tells you about how the runtime behaves.

 ```lua
 local a: *type expression analyzed in "typesystem"* = *runtime expression anlyzed in "runtime"*